Facebook and Twitter Remove the Manipulated Video of “Two Toddlers” from President Trump’s Account after DMCA Complaint

 The

-which was posted last year attracted the attention and love
+original video which was posted last year attracted the attention and love

 of the masses where two toddlers of opposite color race, ran towards each other